10 Medicare Insights from Experienced Agents

 Consider Cost and Prescriptions When Choosing Medicare Drug Plan

-Sometimes Preventative Screenings are Free
+Sometimes Preventive Screenings are Free

 Optimize Your Health Savings Account (HSA)

 Reaching Medicare eligibility (age 65) means changes are coming.
 Health care providers merge, go out of business, and close down.
 Medicare rules change, and plans that were available last year may no longer be an option for those turning 65.
 While it's impossible to plan for every outcome, it's important to work with someone knowledgeable about Medicare rules and options.
+That's why annual Medicare plan reviews are so valuable.

-MEDICARE RULES VARY BY STATE, so be sure to consult with someone experienced in your state's rules when changes occur.
+Medicare rules vary by state, so be sure to consult with someone experienced in your state's rules when changes occur.

 Time is of the Essence

 Procrastination is not an option with Medicare's hard and fast rules regarding timing.
 Remember, every day 11,000 Americans turn 65 and there are not enough Medicare insurance agents to assist those waiting until the last minute, especially during the Annual Enrollment Period (AEP).
+Learn how to avoid Medicare penalties and save money by acting on time.

-START PLANNING AT LEAST 60 DAYS IN ADVANCE of the deadline, and aim to schedule an appointment even earlier.
+Start planning at least 60 days in advance of the deadline, and aim to schedule an appointment even earlier.